Today, we will show the review and teardown process of the Lenovo ThinkPad PD 65W PD adapter.

 jGecko

-I would also like to know if there are any additional circuitry in the USB connector end, or if the blue wire is connected straight into CC.
+I would also like to know if there is any additional circuitry in the USB connector end or if the blue wire is connected straight into CC.

 My charger broke.
 I managed to take apart the male plug without doing too much damage.
 Pictures: